danuep/nanogenmo2017/README.md

 ### A National Novel Generation Month 2017 entry

 The idea of this project was to take the word-vector-space projection of a novel and perform a wavelet transform on it.
-The results of wavelet transforms on images can produce a sort of ghostly expansion, and I thought it would be worth seeing what that might look like on text.
+The results of wavelet transforms on images can produce an effect of ghostly, echoing expansion, and I thought it would be worth seeing what that might look like on text.

 ## Dependencies